tmueller1/symbolic-regression/README.md

 To run this implementation of a symbolic regression, a Python interpreter is required.
 While this code was optimized for Python 3.8,  most likely other versions of Python 3 will also work.
 The code is reported to work on Windows and Linux.

 In addition to a Python interpreter, the packages in "requirements.txt" are needed.
-They can be installed automatically with the Python package-manager pip by running the command

-`pip install -r requirements.txt`
+They can be installed automatically with the Python package-manager pip by running the command `pip install -r requirements.txt`.

 # Supported Training Data Format